 Although these GDPR changes are for countries in the EU, companies in the US will have to adapt to them if they do business in any European countries.
 It makes sense to rewrite your privacy policies for Europe, otherwise you could find yourself being fined for not adhering to them.

 Facebook is an example of a company that needs to comply with these laws.
 In April 2018, Facebook CEO, Mark Zuckerberg testified before the US Congress about data privacy.
 The subject of GDPR came up quite often, but EU officials weren’t satisfied with the answers he gave to many of the questions.
-At the beginning of 2018, at least 87 million Facebook users had their data leaked to third parties: All the more reason to adhere to the GDPR laws, which aim to protect users from future data leaks and give them more control over what happens to their personal information.
+At the beginning of 2018, at least 87 million Facebook users had their data leaked to third parties.
+In 2019 Facebook had to pay the FTC an eye-watering $5 billion fine for its various privacy violations.
+All the more reason to adhere to the GDPR laws, which aim to protect users from future data leaks and give them more control over what happens to their personal information.

 Legal foundations for data processing